mrismanaziz/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why do cows wear bells?
+Because their horns don't work.